astramieri/aws-cloud-practitioner/docs/networking/site_to_site_vpn_basics.md

-# Site to Site VPN & Direct Connect
+# Site to Site VPN Basics

+Two options to connect AWS to your data center:
 - **Site to Site VPN**
     - Connect an on-premise VPN to AWS
     - The connection is automatically encrypted